This information is intended for faculty. Students seeking information about Moodle should visit the Student Moodle Help.

 To learn more about Moodle’s newest features, visit the Moodle Spring 2014 Improvements webpage.

 What is Moodle?

 Moodle is a software platform that can be used to produce Internet-based courses and websites.
 It is a Learning Management System (LMS) accessed by using a web browser and can be used to add web technology to a teacher’s course(s).
 You and your students can access Moodle any time, any place as long as you have an Internet connection.

 How do I get a Moodle site for courses that I teach?

 Moodle courses are created automatically for all courses with SOLAR ticket numbers and a faculty member assigned as the instructor of record in the myNorthridge Portal.
 To see your courses, log in to Moodle at moodle.csun.edu.

 What training is available at CSUN?

-Moodle training classes are scheduled throughout the semester.
-Please check our Training Schedule for workshop information.
-If you would like to request specialized training for your department or group please contact the Faculty Technology Center.
+Moodle classes are scheduled throughout the semester.
+Please check the IT Training Schedule for workshop information.
+If you would like to request specialized training for your department or large group, please contact the Faculty Technology Center at email@example.com.

 Where can I get help using Moodle?